Teaching at Jigsaw

 In order to fulfil the role Jigsaw School offers an extensive training programme.
 Staff receive practical training in first aid, epilepsy, medication administration and PROACT-SCIPr-UK; and academic training in the principles of behaviour analysis which underpins the teaching practices at Jigsaw.

 Jigsaw School offers structured career, training and salary progression within the CABAS framework (CABAS Teacher I, CABAS Teacher II and Master Teacher) as well as being able to work towards Registered Behaviour Technician, BACB accreditation and Masters in High Incidence Disabilities and Behaviour Analysis from Nicholls State University.
-We also offer an engaging programme of wellbeing activities and other benefits and more on all this can be found by visiting the training and benefits pages on this site.
+We also offer an engaging programme of wellbeing activities and other benefits and more on all this can be found by visiting the staff training page on this site.

 More comments from our Teaching Team